trufflesuite/truffle/src/intro.md

   limit the data we collect and thank you in advance for helping us adapt to and inform new best practices.

+  For some more in-depth information about this feature, see the [opt-in analytics section](#user-content-what-s-new-in-truffle-v5-new-truffle-config-opt-in-analytics).

 ---

 <p align="center">